synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 Apprently coextance work but barely in my testing read more at https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html

 For coexisstance to work wifi is run on core 1, Bluetooh on code 0.
-Arduino is run on code 1 and Rtos oncores 0 and 1 The tassk loops at most can wait for 3000 millis when the radios lose conenction or ESP32S3 core panic's
+Arduino is run on code 1 and Rtos oncores 0 and 1 The tas k loops at most can wait for 3000 millis when the radios lose conenction or ESP32S3 core panic's

 Threre is a ring buffer between the cores for communication.